 Write About Fantasy Races from Old Mythology

-If you do choose to include fantasy races, you should strongly consider taking them from the old stories of mythology.
+If you choose to include fantasy races, you should strongly consider taking them from the old mythology stories.
 Since the creators of these mythological species are long dead, there’s no worry of copyright infringement.

-Most of these fantasy races have been ingrained into modern culture, so the majority of readers will have a general picture in mind when you write them into the story.
-Take dwarves and elves for instance.
+Most of these fantasy races have been ingrained into modern culture, so most readers will have a general picture in mind when you write them into the story.
+Take dwarves and elves, for instance.
 It’s hard to find any fantasy book fanatic that isn’t intimately familiar with these two fantasy species.

-I’ve compiled a massive resource that explains a variety of popular fantasy races in an article titled Full Rundown of the Most Exotic Fantasy Races.
+I’ve compiled a massive resource that explains various popular fantasy races in an article titled Full Rundown of the Most Exotic Fantasy Races.
 So if you need some additional familiarity with fantasy races before finalizing your fantasy species selections, check out that article.

-Also, many famous fantasy writers have been known to draw inspiration from history, whether it be mythological narratives or real actual events.
-Even the great George R.R.
-Martin has admitted that several of the major plot twists in the acclaimed A Song of Ice & Fire series have stemmed from Scottish history (source).
+Also, many famous fantasy writers have been known to draw inspiration from history, whether it be mythological narratives or actual events.
+For example, even the great George R.R.
+Martin has admitted that several major plot twists in the acclaimed A Song of Ice & Fire series have stemmed from Scottish history (source).